OpenFutbol/chicago-neighborhood-soccer/README.md

 > - Inclusive helps create a weclomcing and friendly environment where every is encouraged to participate and contribute

 **We value collaboration**
-> - Pick-up soccer games require players to work goether and communitcate effectively
+> - Pick-up soccer games require players to work together and communitcate effectively
 > - Collaboration helps to build strong relationships and teamwork that extend beyond the pitch

 **We value community-building**